 The gains of inputs 1 and 2 can be linked such that if either input's gain is adjusted, the change in gain is applied to both inputs.
-The lower and upper level endstops still apply, and are dependant upon the input type.
-If one of the inputs reaches an endstop during adjustment, this will stop both gains going any lower or higher.
 This function is enabled and disabled using the buttons on this screen.
+The gains are linked using the input 1 and 2 buttons in the Input/Output 48 section on the control surface.